zxc916684603/ecs/intl.en-US/User Guide/Instances/Instance RAM roles/Use the instance RAM role by calling APIs.md

     "Version": "1"
     ```

 ## 2. Authorize the instance RAM role {#section_jhn_g25_xdb .section}

-1. Call the CreatePolicy to  [CreatePolicy](../../../../intl.en-US//Authorization policy management interface/CreatePolicy.md#) create an authorization policy.
+1. Call the CreatePolicy to  [CreatePolicy](../../../../intl.en-US//CreatePolicy.md#) create an authorization policy.
-2. Set the parameter RoleName, for example, set it to EcsRamRoleDocumentTestingPolicy.
+2. Set a parameter RoleName, for example, set it to EcsRamRoleDocumentTestingPolicy.
-3. Set the PolicyDocument as follows.
-PolicyDocument：
+3. Set the PolicyDocumentas follows.

     ```
     "Statement": [

     "Action": [